 Analysts spend a lot of time to discuss agile methodology, its pros and cons – including Scrum.
 Scrum is a framework for managing product development.
-It is considered to be the modern method of agile modelling, which helps to solve traditional problems arise from complex software development process.
+It is considered to be the modern method of agile modelling, which helps to solve traditional problems arise from the complex software development process.

 Read more: Why Scrum is hard for Enterprises?

 Scrum is a type of software agile development.
 It operates by dividing the project into iteration called sprint.
 Each sprint requires 2-4 weeks to be completed.
-That why Scrum is appropriate for projects which have continuous changes in short time.
+That why Scrum is appropriate for projects which have continuous changes in a short time.
 Each sprint aims at completing some particular purpose among the whole system.
-The tasks of the sprint are divided into categories, carried out by the development team and then, accessed by the team to see whether they meet prior requirements during given time.
+The tasks of the sprint are divided into categories, carried out by the development team and then, accessed by the team to see whether they meet prior requirements during a given time.
 The most important elements of Scrum are Roles and Evaluations.
 The main roles are:

-- Product Owner, who initiates the project, set out requirements in software development process, analyses the targets and release plans.
+- Product Owner, who initiates the project, set out requirements in the software development process, analyses the targets and release plans.

 - Scrum Team Members: usually 5-9 members depend on each project’s size.
 There would be no programmer, designer, tester, as can be seen in traditional software projects.
 The teams assign tasks to its own members, organise itself in the way that can deliver the best outcome.
 Every member has an equal role in the success of the system or sub-system.

 The two phrases – Plan and Finish – to define necessary steps including input and output data.
-There will be some iteration of Plan.
+There will be some iteration of the Plan.
 The plan set out initially is relative and can be changed later.

 2. Comparison: Traditional and Scrum software development processes

-In traditional software development methods, planning is based on experiences, not working environment.
+In traditional software development methods, planning is based on experiences, not the working environment.
 They combine several phases and elements in the whole process.
 Consequently, when applying into a project, there would be some unexpected errors.

 Two of them are Waterfall and Spiral.
 The Waterfall divides a project into phases: Planning, Risk Analysis, Customer Communication, Programming, Testing, and Maintaining.
 This process is easier to manage, but it is not agile and ineffective because changes in later phases will bring a great impact on the previous ones.
 The Spiral divides a project into phases: Planning, Risk Analysis, Customer Communication, Re-evaluation, Production and Distribution.
 It has not been popular.